mimiyin/choreographic-interventions-s20/README.md

 ### Barnard Coding Assignments
    * Example from class: [Array of Line() objects](https://editor.p5js.org/move.mimi/sketches/JVcNHAB6)
    * Replace lines 48-53 of the example above so that you can update and display individual lines by name.
+What else do you need to add to make that work?

 ```javascript
 lines[GEORGE].update();